 The fear of public speaking, or glossophobia, is a common anxiety disorder affecting countless individuals worldwide.
 It is a fear that transcends boundaries, affecting people from all walks of life and professional backgrounds.

-However, with the right techniques and strategies, it is possible to combat this fear and develop the confidence needed to deliver compelling speeches and presentations.
-This article will explore seven effective techniques for helping individuals conquer their fear of public speaking and become skilled and confident communicators.
+According to Persuasion Nation, overall 75% of the global population has a fear of public speaking.
+Out of that around 40 million people in the US, aged above 18, have anxiety when it comes to public speaking.
+However, with the proper techniques and strategies, it is possible to combat this fear and develop the confidence needed to deliver compelling speeches and presentations.
+This article will explore 15 effective techniques for helping individuals conquer their fear of public speaking and become skilled and confident communicators.

 Why do People Have a Fear of Public Speaking?